 How do I estimate tokens for my use case?

 As a rough guide: 1,000 tokens ≈ 750 words ≈ 1-2 pages of text.
 For code, 1,000 tokens ≈ 50-100 lines depending on language.
 Use our Token Estimation Guide in the calculator to see common scenarios.
-For precise estimation, most providers offer token counting tools in their SDKs, or you can use the tiktoken library for OpenAI models.
+For precise estimation, use the tokenizer or token-counting endpoint provided by your selected model vendor.

 What is DeepSeek and why is it so cheap?